 That is why nursery caretakers use puppets and wear masks when feeding and handling the hatchlings.

-"Imprinted birds can be decent parents, but don't have the instinct to breed," says Manager Bret Stedman.
-He added that the imprinted birds that live at the Center cannot instinctually care for hatchlings, but they can play a surrogate role by teaching young birds how to feed while allowing them to imprint on their own species.
+"Imprinted birds can be decent parents, but don't have the instinct to breed," says Operations Supervisor Bret Stedman.
+He added that the imprinted birds that live at the CRC cannot instinctually care for hatchlings, but they can play a surrogate role by teaching young birds how to feed while allowing them to imprint on their own species.

 About seven-to-ten days after hatching, the temperature is lowered from 98 degrees to the mid-to-upper 80s.
 After feathering, the bird can be cared for at room temperature.

 Newborn hatchlings are fed five times a day using the puppets.
 After a week or so, feeding is reduced to twice a day.
 After three weeks, the birds are allowed to be outside.
 That is when they are placed in front of other birds of their own species so they can naturally imprint and begin to learn behavior skills.

 Some birds are more susceptible to human imprinting than others.
 Great Horned Owls, for example, are more likely to imprint than Barn Owls.